 Some normal changes after pregnancy can cause symptoms similar to those of depression.
 Many mothers feel overwhelmed when a new baby comes home.
 But if you have any of the following symptoms of depression for more than 2 weeks, call your doctor, nurse, or midwife:

-Losing interest or pleasure in activities you used to enjoy
+- Loss of interest, joy, or pleasure in thing you used to enjoy

 What causes postpartum depression?

 The exact cause of PPD is not known and many different factors are likely to contribute to someone developing PPD.
 Hormonal changes may trigger symptoms of postpartum depression.
 When you are pregnant, levels of the female hormones estrogen and progesterone are the highest they’ll ever be.
 In the first 24 hours after childbirth, hormone levels quickly drop back to normal, pre-pregnancy levels.
 Researchers think this sudden change in hormone levels may lead to depression.2 This is similar to hormone changes before a woman’s period but involves much more extreme swings in hormone levels.